 Jump to:

-It's been a HIT so far and it only takes half an hour to put together.
-The outcome is a spicy, fragrant, sweet chai liqueur that's great to drink alone or in a cocktail.
-This would be such a cute handmade holiday gift for family members and friends.
+- It's been a HIT at holiday gatherings and it only takes half an hour to put together.
+The outcome is a spicy, fragrant, sweet chai liqueur that's great to drink on the rocks or in a cocktail.

 What is Chai Liqueur